MrBenLowery/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Closure is code made to be referred to later.
+Its when an inner function looks for value in an OUTER function to give meaning to a variable from the outside.

 2. Study the following code, then answer the questions below.

 ```js